SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Impact Statement

 \section{Impact Statement}

 This work advances the reliability of automated model evaluation by introducing a statistically grounded framework for LLM-as-a-judge.
-By shifting pairwise judging from heuristic confidence scores to formal risk control , SCOPE enables researchers and practitioners to deploy scalable, low-cost evaluators without sacrificing trustworthiness.
+To our knowledge, \textsc{Scope} is the first framework to provide finite-sample false-discovery-rate control for single-model pairwise LLM judging, and it operates as a drop-in calibration layer on top of any existing judge including specialized, fine-tuned critics without retraining or access to model internals beyond preference-token probabilities.
+By shifting pairwise judging from heuristic confidence scores to formal risk control, \textsc{Scope} enables researchers and practitioners to deploy scalable, low-cost evaluators without sacrificing trustworthiness, and turns LLM judging from an opaque black box into a calibrated system with known, user-tunable reliability properties.
 Furthermore, the proposed BPE metric actively mitigates position bias, promoting fairer comparisons between models.
-As LLMs increasingly serve as supervisors for alignment and reinforcement learning , ensuring their judgments come with finite-sample guarantees is a critical step toward accountable and transparent AI development.
+As LLMs increasingly serve as supervisors for alignment and reinforcement learning, ensuring their judgments come with finite-sample guarantees is a critical step toward accountable and transparent AI development.